Voice Privacy from an Attribute-based Perspective

 \subsection{Dataset}

 Our research requires speech data that has been annotated with multiple speaker attributes, and we choose to build on VoxCeleb2~\cite{VoxCeleb2}, which contains speech of celebrities collected from YouTube.
 Gender labels are directly available in the VoxCeleb2 metadata.
-We computed age labels from date of birth (from Wikipedia) and the recording year (from YouTube) following~\cite{Voxceleb2_age}.
+We computed age labels from the date of birth (from Wikipedia) and the recording year (from YouTube) following~\cite{Voxceleb2_age}.
 Accent is approximated using nationality labels scraped from Wikipedia following~\cite{luu2021Attribute}.
-Further we generated profession labels by using information from Wikipedia and mapped to six categories adapted from~\cite{Who_is_speaking}.
-Details on how we aggregated and extended existing attributes are in the supplementary material.
+Further, we generated profession labels by using information from Wikipedia and mapped them to six categories adapted from~\cite{Who_is_speaking}.

 We experiment with two evaluation datasets: one with multiple utterances per speaker (\emph{MultiEval}), with a total of 24,588 utterances, and one with a single utterance per speaker analysis (\emph{SingleEval}), which we re-sample 10 times to control for sampling variance.
-These sets contains 72 of 118 VoxCeleb2 test speakers, which are the speakers for which all four attributes are available.
-Recall from the Section~\ref{sec:intro} that previous work on categorical data has shown that attribute profiles can isolate people in large scale data~\cite{Montjoye2015shoppingMall, Sweeney_2002_k_anonymity, golle2006uniqueness, rocher2019re_identifications}.
-For this reason, 72 speakers are enough for our purpose here and to our knowledge constitute currently the largest publicly available set of speakers fully annotated with at least four attributes.
+These sets contain 72 of the 118 VoxCeleb2 test speakers, which are the speakers for which all four attributes are available.
+Recall from Section~\ref{sec:intro} that previous work on categorical data has shown that attribute profiles can isolate people in large scale data~\cite{Montjoye2015shoppingMall, Sweeney_2002_k_anonymity, golle2006uniqueness, rocher2019re_identifications}.
+For this reason, 72 speakers are sufficient for our purpose here and to our knowledge constitute currently the largest publicly available set of speakers fully annotated with at least four attributes.
 We train our attribute classifiers on the official VoxCeleb2 dev set and report classification results on the test set.
 In addition to the original speech, we evaluate anonymized speech on \emph{SingleEval}, using the VPC 2024 baseline systems, McAdams (B2)~\cite{McAdams2021Patino}, STTTS (B3)~\cite{STTTS2023Sarina}, NAC (B4)~\cite{NAC2024Panariello} and ASRBN (B5)~\cite{ASRBN2023Pierre}.
 Table~\ref{tab:dataset_stats} summarizes the statistics of the datasets used in our experiments.